techcat-dev/fake-404/README.md

 Disclaimer: This is NOT intended to hide sensitive information. please don't use it to do that.

-A invisible box is highlighted here. this is the button to access the hidden page.
+An invisible box is highlighted here. this is the button to access the hidden page.

 ![alt text](https://i.imgur.com/Y7dnbcB.png)